Jenna and Chris

 The Tuscan Hills, by E-bike

-The next day we rented e-bikes and rode down through the city, across the Arno, and up into the Tuscan hills for a tasting at a vineyard.
+The next day we rented e-bikes and rode down through the city, across the Arno, and up into the Tuscan hills for a tasting at Lanciola.

 Lunch at the winery in the Tuscan hills.
 Long table, local salumi, big glasses of Chianti, a perfect taste of Tuscany.